jankammerath/iptvx/README.md

 # iptvx
 IPTV player and streamer for Linux

-A project creating a vdr-like IPTV software for Linux written in C using LibVLC and X11.
+A project creating a vdr-like IPTV software for Linux written in C using LibVLC and GTK+.